acse-ca348154/edizferit.github.io/_pages/about.md

 ------

 <p align="justify">
 Welcome to my personal website!
-I am a MSc student in <b>Applied Computational Science and Engineering</b> at <b>Imperial College London</b>.
+I am a MSc student in Applied Computational Science and Engineering at Imperial College London.
 </p>

 <p align="justify">
 In the <A HREF="/projects/">Projects</A> section, you can find summaries of the projects I was involved in.
-The projects include a variety of topics such as signal processing, finite element analysis, control, simulation, and a racing competition.
+The projects include a variety of topics such as signal processing, CFD analysis, control, simulation, and a racing competition.
 All these helped me to build a strong methodological engineering foundation.
 During that time, I discovered my true passion lies in combining mathematics and software to solve scientific and engineering challenges.
 </p>

 ---